 Dr. Sharrock graduated from Colorado State University with a Doctor of Veterinary Medicine in 2010.
 Originally from Anchorage, Alaska, Joe graduated from the United States Military Academy in 1997 and served almost 8 years on active duty in the Army prior to transitioning to veterinary medicine in 2005.
 Joe has a lovely wife, Shannon, and daughters, Devin and Finley.
-Joe is very active within and is the immediate past-President of the Weld County Veterinary Medicine Association (WCVMA) and is the Medical Director at Pets Emergency Hospital.
-In his private time, Joe is the General Manager for the Colorado State University Men’s Ice Hockey and spends his time having fun around Colorado with his family.
-Joe’s animal family includes a Golden Retriever mix pooch (Isabel), and three rescue cats (Lucy, Hester, and Daisy).
+Joe is a past-President of the Weld County Veterinary Medicine Association (WCVMA) and is active in the community volunteering time for First Responder First-Aid instruction and helping at area low-cost spay-neuter clinics.
+In his private time, Joe spends his time having fun around Colorado with his family.
+Joe’s animal family includes a Golden Retriever mix pooch (Isabel), a knuckle-head German Shepherd (MacDuff), and five rescue cats (Goat, Zumo, Poppy, Luna, and Amy Slippers).
 He is certified in Veterinary Medical Acupuncture and is a Certified Canine Rehabilitation Practitioner (CCRP).
 Dr. Sharrock has also received specialized training in Endoscopy.
 Proud member of the American Veterinary Medical Association (AVMA), Veterinary Emergency and Critical Care Society (VECCS), and the International Veterinary Academy for Pain Management (IVAPM).

 Dr. Chrissy Geserick